Program spotlight: Balkan, Eurasian and Central European Studies

 2. Flexible curriculum

-3. Focused specialised tracks
+3. Focused specialized tracks

-5. Study abroad opportunities
+6. Study abroad opportunities

 What would it be like to study Area Studies without spending some time in the chosen region?
 As a BECES student, you can take advantage of a wide range of student mobility opportunities.
 The international activities available to you will include study periods abroad lasting one semester or a whole academic year, practical placements, summer schools, and research trips abroad.

-8. Access to a wide range of professions
+7. Access to a wide range of professions

 Become a BECES student and: